SMD 616: Research Learning Community 1

 DEPARTMENT: Research Affairs

-TIME & LOCATION January-May: monthly seminars in White Hall
+TIME & LOCATION March-May: weekly seminars in White Hall

 June-July: research experience, location to be determined